 Sagrada Familia means ‘holy family’ in Spanish.

-Is Sagrada Familia free?
+Is Sagrada Família free?

 How far in advance can I buy Sagrada Familia tickets?

-General admission tickets can be bought up to two months (60 days) in advance.
+Tickets for Sagrada Familia can be bought up to two months (60 days) in advance.
 It is recommended to buy tickets at least two weeks in advance in low season) or 30-60 days in advance in high season.